ortus-boxlang/boxlang-docs/language/closures.md

 * Closure's `arguments` scope
 * Outer function' `local` scope if available
 * Owner function's `local` scope if available
-* Boxlang built-in scope
+* BoxLang built-in scope

 ## isClosure()

-Boxlang has a built-in function called `isClosure()` that allows you to evaluate if a variable is a closure or not:
+BoxLang has a built-in function called `isClosure()` that allows you to evaluate if a variable is a closure or not:

 ```java
 if( isClosure( arguments.body ) ){